 AIG’s Registered Professional Geoscientist (RPGeo) program is Australia’s most rigorous recognition program for continuous professional development by Australian geoscientists.
 The Registered Professional Geoscientist (RPGeo) program of AIG recognises Fellows and Members who have committed to the maintenance and continuous development of their technical and professional skills and capabilities.
 This commitment is widely recognised by employers.
 Importantly, the program provides a means by which self-employed geoscientists and consultants may demonstrate their commitment to continuous professional development to both existing and potential clients.
 Registered Professional Geoscientist is a voluntary grade of the Australian Institute of Geoscientists membership and is defined in the “guidelines for the registration of geoscientists” AIG, (1996).
-A geoscientist is defined as “a person who has acceptable tertiary qualifications in geological science from a university or tertiary institution recognised by the Council of the Institute for the time being or who has received adequate industrial training equivalent, in the Council’s opinion, to such tertiary qualifications” and may be taken to mean “one who practises one or more of the geological sciences”.
+A geoscientist is defined as “a person who has acceptable tertiary qualifications in geological science from a university or tertiary institution recognised by the Board of the Institute for the time being or who has received adequate industrial training equivalent, in the Board’s opinion, to such tertiary qualifications” and may be taken to mean “one who practises one or more of the geological sciences”.
 Applicants for registration may nominate one or more Fields of Practice and demonstrate competency suitable for registration in one or more of the following:

 Mineral Exploration.
 For geoscientists concerned with the search for mineral deposits, including planning, execution and interpretation of exploration programs (geological, geochemical and geophysical), drill testing of prospects, estimation of resources, regional mapping, etc.